2 Thessalonians

 The Righteous Judgment of God (1:5-10)

-Paul assures the suffering Thessalonians that their affliction is evidence of God's righteous judgment: God will repay their persecutors with affliction and grant relief to the oppressed when the Lord Jesus is revealed from heaven in blazing fire with his mighty angels, punishing those who do not know God and glorifying himself in his saints.
+Paul assures the suffering Thessalonians that their affliction is evidence of God's righteous judgment: God will repay their persecutors with affliction and grant relief to the oppressed when the Lord Jesus is revealed from heaven with his mighty angels, punishing those who do not know God and glorifying himself in his saints.

 Prayer for Worthiness (1:11-12)